CraftyCancer/Kubernetes/README.md

 2. The ETCD servive runs on port 2379 (default port).
 3. ETCD Control Client is a command line tool for ETCD.
 We can use it to store & retrieve the Key-Value pairs.

+The below command is to store the data in store:
+> etcdctl set key1 value1

+The below command is to retrieve the data from store:
+>etcdctl get key1

+### 3. Kube Scheduler

+The Kube Scheduler is only responsible to decide which pod will run on which node.
+It doesn't place the pod on specified or any node, it just decides.
+The Sceduler treis to look at each pod(specification) and then assign the nodes to them.
+Those specification may be CPU, Memory or more.

+The pods assigned to specific nodes as per the

+**Filter Nodes:** As per the CPU & Memory requirment the scheduler filter the Nodes for the specific pod.
+**Rank Nodes:** The Scheduler checks for the later resoources whcih can be used by other pods (avilable on the Node), on the basis of that the pods are assigned to node.

+### 4. Kube-Controller Manager

+The controller manager is used to check the details or status of the pods or nodes are running or no.

+- Watch Status
+- Remediate Situation

+The controller manager controls lots of different things in the cluster.
+A Controller is a process that continuously monitor the state of various compoments within the system & work towards keeping the whole cluster working as per the deseried state.

+**Node-Controller**